-We hate to break it to you, but — not everyone can buy IPO stock.
-In order to get your hands on an IPO stock before it hits the market, you’ll have to jump through a number of hoops.
+We hate to break it to you, but not everyone can buy IPO stock.
+In order to get your hands on this type of stock before it hits the market, you’ll have to jump through a number of hoops.
 If you’re interested, here’s what you should expect to do:

 1. Use a broker who has IPO stock

 Not every broker will have access to IPO stock.
 Investment banks typically divide shares and allocate them to different brokerages, leaving some out.
 If you’re working with one of the best brokerages in Canada, you might have access to these shares, but it’s worthwhile to double-check before you sign up whether a brokerage has sold IPO stock in the past.